lalitg/review/ReadMe.txt

 Solutions:

 assumption:
-1) comments are alphabests i.e. A, B
+1) comments are simple strings i.e. 'A', 'B'
 2) calculating the frequency of each  comments per month
 3) assuming data set is low and can adjust in the avilable memory
 4) calculating for 12 months of a particular year